 A total of 375 adult patients with adequate clinical data were sequentially enrolled in this study, among which 148 patients were evaluated by multimodal neuroimaging (figure 2A).
 A flow chart of the tailored evaluating system is shown in figure 2B.
 No technique-related adverse events occurred and the overall success rate of the multimodal neuroimaging data fusion was 100% (148/148).
-The matching degree between the preoperative navigation scheme Brain model (3D-MRI)
+The matching degree between the preoperative navigation scheme and the actual situation was 98.65% (146/148).